jruels/microservices-k8s/labs/LAB09-Telepresence.md

 ## Deploy Sample Microservices Application

-Create a sample microservices application to work with:
+Create a sample microservices application to work with.
+You can either:
+- **Use VS Code**: Create a new file called `microservices-app.yaml` in VS Code editor and add the contents below
+- **Use terminal**: Run the command below to create the file

 ```bash
 cat > microservices-app.yaml << 'EOF'